Further tests for non Hodgkin lymphoma

 LDH stands for lactate dehydrogenase.
 This is a normal substance in the blood but it is at higher than normal levels in some types of cancer.

 This test is to see whether there are cancer cells in your bone marrow.
-The doctor takes a tiny sample of bone marrow cells to look at under a microscope.
-The test only takes a few minutes and you can have it as an outpatient.
-There is more about having a bone marrow test in the cancer tests section.
+Bone marrow is the soft part of the middle of some bones and makes blood cells.
+The doctor takes a small sample of bone marrow cells from your hip bone or breast bone to look at under a microscope.
+The test takes a few minutes and you can have it as an outpatient.

 As well as the tests above, some people need one or two other tests.
 You may have any of these tests

-There is more detailed information about having these tests in our bowel cancer tests section.
+There is also detailed information about having endoscopy of the bowel in our bowel cancer tests section.

-These scans may be done to give the doctor a clearer idea of where the lymphoma is in your body.
+You may have an MRI scan to give the doctor a clearer idea of where the lymphoma is in your body.
 MRI scans can sometimes show up soft tissue more clearly than CT scans.

 Question about cancer?
 Contact our information nurse team